 The scope of water harvesting from roads is Yemen is elaborate.
 Road construction is a prime target of public infrastructure expenditure and is undertaken by several organizations.
-In Yemen the total asphalt roads under the custody of the Ministry of Public Works and Highways by 2011 executed and planned - is summarized below.
-In addition considerable work has been done on gravel roads by several agencies (see table 1 and 2)
+In Yemen the total asphalt roads under the custody of the Ministry of Public Works and Highways by 2011iexecuted and planned - is summarized below.
+In addition considerable work has been done on gravel roads.